jmbredenberg/Mafia-rules/README.md

 ###Mafia restrictions:

-If 2 cumulative days pass by where the mafia don't make any kills, town automatically wins.
+If 2 consecutive days or 3 cumulative days pass by where any mafia aligned players don't make any kills, town automatically wins.

 If the mafia try to kill someone and fail, no mafia can try to kill the same person again on the same day (this is separate from the serial killer's restriction).

-##Serial Killer: (0 serial killers in game)
+##Serial Killer: (2 serial killers in game)

 The serial killers want the mafia to win.
 Unfortunately, they don't know who the mafia are.
 The serial killer may attempt to kill any player by tapping them on the shoulder and saying "BANG".
 If the kill succeeds, or if the serial killer was disarmed, then they can't make another kill until three days later (for example, an attempted kill at 11 am on a Thursday means you cannot make a kill again until after day end on Saturday).
 The same serial killer may not try to kill the same person twice on the same day.

-###Kaboom (1cl use):

-When you make a kill, you can use this power by saying "KABOOM" instead of "BANG."
-All of the target's items are destroyed (instead of the killer taking them).
-A target who is kaboomed dies, no matter what protection they may have.
-You cannot "KABOOM" someone whom you have tried to kill earlier that day with "BANG."
-Kaboom uses will regenerate if they are used on a target with some sort of protection that using a kaboom would circumvent (medkit, microphone, camera, or role powers).

-If you are found by the mafia, you lose your use of kaboom.

 ###Destroy Evidence: (Once per kill scene per serial killer)